kreier/solarmeter/README.md

 ## Measurements and results

 Data account is created, will be linked soon.
+Mostly to be found at [sites.google.com/ais.edu.vn/solar](https://sites.google.com/ais.edu.vn/solar).

 ## History